 Sitting with Jane is a public art trail made up of 24 ‘BookBenches’ in and around Basingstoke, each uniquely designed and painted by a professional artist with their personal interpretation of a Jane Austen theme.
 The trail will link together locations – all with free public access.
-It will be in place between June and September 2017, and will be accompanied by a free to download app and a trail guide.
+It was be in place between June and August2017, and was accompanied by a free to download app and a trail guide.

 The BookBenches will all be auctioned in aid of our charity partner, Ark Cancer Centre Charity, to leave a valuable lasting legacy in the region on 15th September.